-Scrawling repeated circles allows first-timers to come to know their charcoal: how it crumbles, how it snaps and smudges, how when held lightly it makes delicate marks or when thrust with a fist, makes thick bold black.
+Scrawling repeated circles allows first-timers to come to know their charcoal: how it crumbles, how it snaps and smudges, how if held lightly it makes delicate marks or when thrust with a fist, makes thick bold black.

 Fingers and noses blackened.
 Patterns emerged.
 Each approached the task in their own way.
 The results were varied and abstract.
 I asked them to close their eyes.
 They drew beautifully, with grace and hunger and sureness.
 Many of the children drew perfect freehand circles.
-Through this freedom of mark-making children’s ways of drawing, learning and thinking are revealed.
+Through this freedom of mark-making learning and thinking are revealed.
 I ask them to hold their drawings aloft.
 They begin to learn from each other.
 It’s wonderful to witness this process unfolding.

 By the end of the activity they have learned that erasers are used to draw light.
-Between black and white, lies grey in many tones.
+Between black and white, grey lies in many tones.
 Dragging your fingers through char makes waves.
 Fingerprints make lovely marks.

 – David Begley March 10 2021